 Best Buy (BBY) Outpaces Stock Market Gains: What You Should Know

 Wall Street will be looking for positivity from BBY as it approaches its next earnings report date.
 This is expected to be August 25, 2020.
-In that report, analysts expect BBY to post earnings of $0.41 per share.
-This would mark a year-over-year decline of 62.04%.
+On that day, BBY is projected to report earnings of $0.98 per share, which would represent a year-over-year decline of 9.26%.
 Meanwhile, our latest consensus estimate is calling for revenue of $9.67 billion, up 1.39% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.57 per share and revenue of $43.60 billion.
 These totals would mark changes of -8.24% and -0.09%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for BBY.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for BBY.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 10.86% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 10.86% higher.
 BBY is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, BBY is currently trading at a Forward P/E ratio of 17.88.
-For comparison, its industry has an average Forward P/E of 16.72, which means BBY is trading at a premium to the group.
+Looking at its valuation, BBY is holding a Forward P/E ratio of 18.47.
+Its industry sports an average Forward P/E of 17.49, so we one might conclude that BBY is trading at a premium comparatively.

-We can also see that BBY currently has a PEG ratio of 2.19.
+Investors should also note that BBY has a PEG ratio of 2.26 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Retail - Consumer Electronics was holding an average PEG ratio of 1.86 at yesterday's closing price.
+Retail - Consumer Electronics stocks are, on average, holding a PEG ratio of 1.61 based on yesterday's closing prices.

 The Retail - Consumer Electronics industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 14, putting it in the top 6% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 28, which puts it in the top 12% of all 250+ industries.

 To follow BBY in the coming trading sessions, be sure to utilize Zacks.com.